edgar971/cs-498-data-curation/final-assignment/writeup.md

 - Storage: Make sure we use storage that is reliable and easy to access.
 - Discoverability: Data should be easily discovered.
 Having a data catalog or search engine would be a lot of benefit.
 - Sharing: Improve the data data is shared between people, departments, and also external companies.

+Part 2 Instructions [37 points]
+Dear Tony,

+I would like to congratulate you on your new role as Director of Data Sciense.
+I want to take this opportunity to go over a few important points regarding our work and the impact of data curation.

+Data curation is at the foundation of everything we do and it impacts the results of our work and ultimately, the company.
+It’s how we actively manage the data lifecycle.
+It enables data to be usable, documented, discovered, analized, and maintain a high level of quality.
+There are several benefits to data curation including some of the following:
+The company is basing decisions on data that is reliable and trustworthy.
+We can leverage user data to stay ahead of the competition.
+Data that is easily accessible and discoverable.
+Strong metadata.

+We as data scientists are more effective and efficient.
+We can actually spend the time doing analysis, creating machine learning models, testing ideas, and overall delivering values instead of spending most of our time dealing with data problems.
+The benefit is not only on the data but the metadata as well.
+It can extend the longevity of data along with facilitating sharing and reusability.
+Not only are we better but the company is as well.
+We can provide them with predictive analytics to make better decisions, accurate reports, and market analysis for new products.

+Data curation will continue to allow us to efficiently and reliably support the analysis of data and reusability over time.
+Data is important and we don’t want to lose any of it so preservation is important.
+We want to make sure data is understandable and usable in the future not only to stay ahead of the competition but to understand our competitors and customers.
+We need to continue supporting the systems that allow us to store, manage, and extract this data along with having good provenance.
+We should be able to know where the source of the data, it’s transformations, schema, and overall if it can be trusted.

+I’m really excited to be working with you and for the future of our work.